cecileung1208/API-What-s-the-Weather-Like/README.md

 **3. Latitude vs Cloudiness**

-Majority of the cities have either 0% or 80-100% cloudiness.
+The correlation is weak but the graphs do show that the majority of the cities have either 0% or 80-100% cloudiness.

 <p float="left">
   <img src="https://github.com/cecileung1208/Global-Weather-Analysis/blob/master/Output%20Files/Latitude_Cloudiness.png" width="300">